Organic versus Non-Organic Salmon: The Lowdown

 There is a lot of misinformation within the discussion of organic versus non-organic salmon; here are five common myths - and the truth behind the myths!

-3. Myth 3: All non-organic salmon is genetically modified: Genetically modified salmon is available on the market, but not all non-organic farms operate to this standard.
+3. Myth 3: All non-organic salmon is genetically modified: genetically modified salmon is available on the market, but not all non-organic farms operate to this standard.
 In short, non-organic does not automatically equal genetically modified.
-Make sure you check product labels and certifications to be certain you know the origin and type of salmon [GM or non-GM] being purchased.
+Make sure you check product labels and certifications to be sure you know the origin, and type of salmon [GM or non-GM], being purchased.

 Conclusion: